allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 }
 ```

-**Third approach.** But what if you just let the Kotlin do the fabulous
+**Third approach.**  What if you just let the Kotlin do the fabulous
-local variable type inferring?
+local variable type inference?

 ```kotlin
 fun doSth(text: String) {